Can't access your Admin Panel?

 And smack that "Save Password" Button

-After clicking the "Save Password" Button Log Out of your Dolphin Admin Panel if it doesn't automatically log you out.
+After clicking the "Save Password" Button Log Out if it doesn't automatically do so.

 Now let's test our new log in details.